Stage 2 of the Inner Source Pyramid.

-The host team retain full accountability for the capability development and encourage and review ‘guest’ contributions from other teams who need to change it either for their own deployments or projects.
-If the host team deem the guest contribution to be of sufficient quality it will be accepted and the host team will take forward responsibility for it, otherwise it may be rejected or re-worked.
+The maintaining team retain full accountability for the service development and encourage and review ‘guest’ contributions from other teams who need to change it for their own deployments or projects.
+If the maintaining team decide the guest contribution is of sufficient quality it will be accepted and the maintaining team will take forward responsibility for it, otherwise the contribution may be rejected or re-worked.

 What quality of contribution do you need?